chnm/crdh-jekyll/_essays/v03-02-whats-on-history.md

 *Journal of Digital Humanities* 2, no. 1 (2012). <http://journalofdigitalhumanities.org/2-1/>.

 ---
 ### Notes

-The authors would like to thank the editors and staff of *CRDH*, the three peer reviewers, and the attendees of the Lincoln’s Unfinished Work conference for their feedback and support.
+The authors would like to thank the editors and staff of *CRDH*, the three peer reviewers, and the attendees of the Lincoln's Unfinished Work conference for their feedback and support.
 We would also like to thank Peter Eisenstadt, Amanda Regan, and Eric Gonzaba who provided generous feedback on drafts.

 [^1]: Edgerton, "Television as Historian," 7.